Distributed-IoT-Software-Arch-Course/laboratory-python-coap-discoverability/README.md

-# Python - Laboratory CoAP
+# Python - Laboratory CoAP Discoverability

 This project is associated to the CoAP Discoverability Laboratory in order to design and create a simple CoAP application emulating an IoT scenario where a CoAP client interacts with a CoAP Coffee Machine in order to: